Fournoy/Snake_Filer/README.md

 This program is used to make directory traversal automatically.
 You can choose the type of file depending on the OS and the name file you want to search.

-Disclaimer: Any illicit use of this program is strictly prohibited.
-It is important to emphasize that users of Snake_Filer are solely responsible for their actions when using this program.
-I disclaim any liability for abusive or illicit use of the application by third parties.
-Users are required to comply with the laws and regulations in their jurisdiction when using Snake_Filer.

 By downloading and using Snake_Filer, you fully acknowledge and agree to the terms of this disclaimer, and you commit to using the application responsibly and legally.